ElectricRCAircraftGuy/eRCaGuy_MPLABX/ChipKIT_Max32_PIC32MX795F512L/README.md

     1. Click "Select Latest Versions", then Apply.
     1. Close the MCC Content Manager.
 1. Open MCC and configure the project:
+    1. _Note: to see everything in the MCC, a large, 2k or 4k 32" monitor is recommended.
+The windowing layout isn't very friendly to lower-resolution monitors._
-    1. Tools --> Embedded --> "MPLAB Code Configurator v5 Open/Close"
+    1. Tools --> Embedded --> "MPLAB Code Configurator v5: Open/Close"
     1. Add and configure the UART:
         1. "Resource Management (MCC)" tab at far top-left, next to "Projects" and "Files" tabs --> "Project Resources" tab --> "Device Resources" section underneath that --> Libraries -> Harmony -> Peripherals -> UART -> click the "+" next to UART1.
         1. In the "Project Graph" tab, there is now a UART1 box/block.
 Select it.
 Resize the right-hand pane to show everything.
 Check your baud rate and settings.
 I left the defaults, with 115200 baud, 8 data bits, no parity, 1 stop bit, no parity.